boschloo/ConnectFour/strategies/README.md

 *c4_v511_las.lp*
 Tried to construct a mode bias and an example for ILASP to learn preferred strategies.

-With only one input item, I get a result and so many questions:
+With only two input items (lines 30-32), I get a result (line 41) and so many questions:

 - How is it that this simple example gives a result that is just not what I expected??
 Strategy #2 instead of #1, and with a positive number where I had to use a negative value to get meaningful results?
 [10@2] instead of [-10@1]?
-- Where to find a clear explanation of brave\_ordering and cautious\_ordering.
+- Where do I find a clear explanation of brave\_ordering and cautious\_ordering.
 And how do I give meaningful examples for ILASP to learn from?